18 Top-Rated Day Trips from San Luis Obispo, CA

 The 1,600-foot Avila Beach Pier at City Beach offers fisherman a chance to reel in fresh catches (unlike other public piers, a license is not required).
 Families with kids will have fun at the children's playground and the Central Coast Aquarium located in a park behind City Beach.

-In a quiet cove, the Olde Porte Beach is prized for its calm waters.
+In a quiet cove, the Olde Port Beach is prized for its calm waters.
 It's less busy than City Beach and is ideal for relaxing in nature while listening to the gentle waves.
 This small sandy beach has restrooms but no shops and few amenities.

 5. Arroyo Grande

-Also known for its community events, Arroyo Grande has a lively farmers market on Saturday afternoons and a Strawberry Festival over the Memorial Day weekend.
+Also known for its community events, Arroyo Grande has a lively Farmers Market on Saturday afternoons and a Strawberry Festival over the Memorial Day weekend.

 Cayucos is tucked away on the Estero Bay, 18 miles from San Luis Obispo on the way to Hearst Castle (another 26 miles away).
 This small, laid-back beach town has a charming downtown filled with surf shops; hotels; and restaurants offering Mexican cuisine, seafood dishes, and other local specialties.